 - Professional installation costs: your fire must be installed by a registered Gas Safe engineer.

 - Expert maintenance: you’ll also have to get it serviced annually by an engineer to make sure it’s safe to use.

-- Carbon monoxide: you’ll need to get a to protect yourself against gas leaks.
+- Carbon monoxide: you’ll need to get a carbon monoxide detector to protect yourself against gas leaks.

 - Chimney cleaning: unless you have a flueless appliance, your chimneys will need to be cleaned once or twice a year.